Pierre Labatut: In Brazil

 Labatut arrived in Rio de Janeiro in 1821.
+He was living in Laranjeiras with his wife Clairine Labatut and his son Emanuel Antônio.
+As a Freemason, he became closer to José Bonifácio, and was a friend of General Dirk van Hogendorp, a former aide-de-camp to Napoleon who was living in Tijuca since 1817.

 On 3 July 1822, he accepted the service offered by Prince Regent Pedro, and he was given the rank of general de brigada, because of the shortage of officers in the newly organized army.
 On 9 July, he was nominated commander-in-chief of the relief troops to the patriots of Bahia raised against the Portuguese Brigadier Madeira de Melo, and then receive of Emperor Pedro I full powers for this expedition.
 On 8 November 1822, in Pirajá, the first major battle of the war took place.
 The soldiers of General Madeira de Melo were completely beaten and fled in disorder.
 On 22 January 1823, Labatut was nominated military governor of Bahia.
 From 15 to 20 February, he pursued the Portuguese forces in the city's suburbs and, on 3 May, he launched his troops to attack the city.
 General Madeira then decides to leave Bahia.
 His garrison boarded the squadron assembled there to guarantee the withdrawal of the troops.

 Victim of calumny, Labatut was frustrated with the final victory of his rivals and accusers.
 One of them, Colonel Lima e Silva, made his "glorious and solemn" entry into liberated Bahia on 2 July 1823, while Labatut, arrested, waited to go to the council of war, which took place in 1824.
 Labatut left it completely acquitted and exonerated.
 Later, his military career at the head of the Brazilian army experienced ups and downs due to the strong and lasting enmity with Emperor Pedro I's Minister of War.
 He was expelled from the army in February 1829, and returned to France on 11 April 1831, four days after Pedro I's abdication.
 He obtained permission to go to Europe, from 17 June 1833 until the final of September 1834.
 Returning to Brazil, he was reinstated there with his former rank of general de brigada, and he also received Brazilian citizenship on this same occasion.
 After having carried out several actions, he was promoted on 2 December 1839 to marechal de campo.

+Ragamuffin War

-He fought in the Ragamuffin War against Davi Canabarro.
+He fought in the Ragamuffin War against David Canabarro.
 His battalion arrived in Passo Fundo, but was wiped out in September 1840.

 Labatut left active service in 1842, and died in Salvador on 4 September 1849, in the street Rua dos Barris.
 The street was later renamed in his honor to Rua General Labatut.